First Dáil: First meeting

 Sinn Féin had held several meetings in early January to plan the first sitting of the Dáil.
 On 8 January, it publicly announced its intention to convene the assembly.
 On the night of 11 January, the Dublin Metropolitan Police raided Sinn Féin headquarters and seized drafts of the documents that would be issued at the assembly.
-As a result, the Dublin Castle administration was fully aware what was being planned.
+As a result, the Dublin Castle administration was fully aware of what was being planned.

 The first meeting of Dáil Éireann began at 3:30 pm on 21 January in the Round Room of the Mansion House, the residence of the Lord Mayor of Dublin.
 It lasted about two hours.
 The packed audience in the Round Room rose in acclaim for the members of the Dáil as they walked into the room, and many waved Irish tricolour flags.
 A tricolour was also displayed above the lectern.
 Among the audience were the Lord Mayor Laurence O'Neill and Maud Gonne.
 Scores of Irish and international journalists were reporting on the proceedings.
 Outside, Dawson Street was thronged with onlookers.
 Irish Volunteers controlled the crowds, and police were also present.
 Precautions had been taken in case the assembly was raided by the police.
 A reception for soldiers of the British Army's Royal Dublin Fusiliers, who had been prisoners of war in Germany, had ended shortly beforehand.

 Twenty-seven Sinn Féin MPs attended.
 Invitations had been sent to all elected MPs in Ireland, but the Unionists and Irish Parliamentary Party MPs declined to attend.
 The IPP's Thomas Harbison, MP for North East Tyrone, acknowledged the invitation but wrote he should "decline for obvious reasons".
 He expressed sympathy with the call for Ireland to have a hearing at the Paris Peace Conference.
 Sir Robert Henry Woods was the only unionist who declined rather than ignored his invitation.
 Sixty-nine Sinn Féin MPs had been elected (four of whom represented more than one constituency), but thirty-four were in prison, and eight others could not attend for various reasons.
 Those in prison were described as being "imprisoned by the foreigners" (fé ghlas ag Gallaibh).
 Michael Collins and Harry Boland were marked in the roll as i láthair (present), but the record was later amended to show that they were as láthair (absent).
 At the time, they were in England planning the escape of Éamon de Valera from Lincoln Prison, and did not wish to draw attention to their absence.

 Being a first and highly symbolic meeting, the proceedings of the Dáil were held wholly in the Irish language, although translations of the documents were also read out in English and French.
 George Noble Plunkett opened the session and nominated Cathal Brugha as acting Ceann Comhairle (chairman or speaker), which was accepted.
 Both actions "immediately associated the Dáil with the 1916 Rising, during which Brugha had been seriously wounded, and after which Plunkett's son had been executed as a signatory to the famed Proclamation".
 Brugha then called upon Father Michael O'Flanagan to say a prayer.